AlexCuellar/alexcuellar.github.io/_posts/2018-08-10-water-desalination.md

 </div> -->

 ![Circuit Diagram](/assets/img/Water-Desalination/Circuit-Diagram.png)
+*Figure 3: Diagram of the final circuit*
 ![Circuit Setup](/assets/img/Water-Desalination/Circuit-Setup.jpg)
+*Figure 4: picture of breadboard in final circuit setup for testing.*

 In order to determine the desired PWM signal to the BUZ11, I used an Arduino Uno and EZO-EC salinity probe to calculate a desired current.
 Then, using a simple resistance divider to drop down the voltage signal coming off the desalination stack, I calculated the current through the system.
 This measured current informed a simple proportional feedback system tuning the PWM duty cycle to match the desired current.